Meet Dr. Marc Sheinman

 As told by Marc Sheinman, D.O.

-We sat down with Marc Sheinman, D.O., a gastroenterologist with Swedish Covenant Medical Group, to learn more about his practice.
+We sat down with Marc Sheinman, D.O., a board-certified gastroenterologist with NorthShore Medical Group, to learn more about his practice.

 When to Visit a Gastroenterologist

 Typically, even with gut health, a lot of your primary care needs can be met by your primary care provider, such as the typical one to two days of an upset stomach or just not feeling right.
 A lot of times symptoms like that can be from routine viruses that we encounter just from being at work or being in contact with someone who's ill.

 When it starts lingering and for a week or two weeks and you're experiencing some discomfort, cramping, aches, pains or just irregularity in general, that might be a good time to come and talk to a gastroenterologist.
 Even with routine infections or viruses, our body can clear them but there can be some "aftershock" so to speak.
 In those situations, we can help you identify what may benefit your GI system during that time.